NREL Engineer II - Distributed Generation Data Scientist in Golden, Colorado

 Required Education, Experience, and Skills

-Relevant Master's Degree .
-Or, relevant Bachelor's Degree and 2 or more years of experience .
+Master's Degree in Model Engineering or in relevant discipline.
+Or, Bachelor's Degree in Model Engineering or in relevant discipline, and 2 or more years of experience.
 General knowledge and application of engineering technical standards, principles, theories, concepts and techniques.
 Training in team, task or project leadership responsibilities.
 Intermediate abilities and knowledge of practices and techniques.
 Beginning experience in project management.
 Good writing, interpersonal and communication skills.

 Preferred candidates with have qualifications in any of the following categories: